nvsdm136/AWS-S2SVPN-Router/README.md

 Free Range Routing Install

 Run install.sh as a sudoer.
-This can be run on either x86 or ARM RedHat based linux.
-This was tested on Amazon Linux 2 including both C5 and M6G (ARM).
+This was designed for Amazon Linux 2 on the new Graviton 2 Amazon EC2 instances.
+This was tested on M6G

 to run: